 Buying and Selling FAQs in South Dakota

 Initiated in 1986 to help subsidize bridge and highway maintenance, you pay the South Dakota wheel tax when you are registering your vehicle with the South Dakota Department of Revenue (DOR).
-As the name implies, you pay a certain amount for each tire, usually ranging from $2 and $4, depending on your county.
-Currently only 38 or South Dakota's 66 counties mandate the Wheel Tax.
+As the name implies, you pay a certain amount for each tire, depending on your vehicle's weight class and county.

-Do I have to pay an excise tax every time I register my car?
+Do I have to pay an excise tax every time I register my car in South Dakota?

-No. You pay the state's excise tax (3% of the vehicle's purchase price) only when registering a vehicle for the first time after a recent purchase/change of ownership.
+No. You pay the state's excise tax (4% of the vehicle's purchase price) only when registering a vehicle for the first time after a recent purchase/change of ownership.

-Can I import a vehicle into the state for the lone purpose of repair?
+Can I import a vehicle into South Dakota for the lone purpose of repair or modification?

 Yes you can, but you won't be allowed to operate it in South Dakota under any circumstances.
-Upon entering the vehicle into the the United States you will need to provide Customs with EPA Form 3520-1, making sure to declare code "G," and you will need to post a bond.
+Upon entering the vehicle into the the United States you will need to provide customs with a completed Declaration Form (EPA Form 3520), making sure to declare code "G," and you will need to post a bond.
 For more information, please contact the EPA or your local South Dakota Department of Revenue office.